johnkerl/miller/docs6/reference-verbs.rst

     Computes univariate statistics for one or more given fields, accumulated across the input record stream.
     Options:
-    -a {sum,count,...}  Names of accumulators: p10 p25.2 p50 p98 p100 etc. and/or
+    -a {sum,count,...} Names of accumulators: one or more of: median   This is the same as p50 p10 p25.2 p50 p98 p100 etc.
-                        one or more of:
+      TODO: flags for interpolated percentiles
       count    Count instances of fields
       mode     Find most-frequently-occurring values for fields; first-found wins tie antimode Find least-frequently-occurring values for fields; first-found wins tie sum      Compute sums of specified fields
-       mean      Compute averages (sample means) of specified fields stddev    Compute sample standard deviation of specified fields var       Compute sample variance of specified fields meaneb    Estimate error bars for averages (assuming no sample autocorrelation) skewness  Compute sample skewness of specified fields kurtosis  Compute sample kurtosis of specified fields min       Compute minimum values of specified fields max       Compute maximum values of specified fields -f {a,b,c}   Value-field names on which to compute statistics --fr {regex} Regex for value-field names on which to compute statistics (compute statistics on values in all field names matching regex) --fx {regex} Inverted regex for value-field names on which to compute statistics (compute statistics on values in all field names not matching regex) -g {d,e,f}   Optional group-by-field names
+      mean     Compute averages (sample means) of specified fields var      Compute sample variance of specified fields stddev   Compute sample standard deviation of specified fields meaneb   Estimate error bars for averages (assuming no sample autocorrelation) skewness Compute sample skewness of specified fields kurtosis Compute sample kurtosis of specified fields min      Compute minimum values of specified fields max      Compute maximum values of specified fields

-    --gr {regex} Regex for optional group-by-field names (group by values in field names matching regex) --gx {regex} Inverted regex for optional group-by-field names (group by values in field names not matching regex) --grfx {regex} Shorthand for --gr {regex} --fx {that same regex}
+    -f {a,b,c}   Value-field names on which to compute statistics -g {d,e,f}   Optional group-by-field names

-    -i           Use interpolated percentiles, like R's type=7; default like type=1.
+    -i           Use interpolated percentiles, like R's type=7; default like type=1.\n");
-                 Not sensical for string-valued fields.
+                 Not sensical for string-valued fields.\n");
     -s           Print iterative stats.
 Useful in tail -f contexts (in which case please avoid pprint-format output since end of input stream will never be seen).
-    -F           Computes integerable things (e.g. count) in floating point.
+    -h|--help    Show this message.
+    [TODO: more]
     Example: mlr stats1 -a min,p10,p50,p90,max -f value -g size,shape
+     mlr stats1
-    Example: mlr stats1 -a count,mode -f size
+    Example: mlr stats1 -a count,mode -f size mlr stats1
-    Example: mlr stats1 -a count,mode -f size -g shape
+    Example: mlr stats1 -a count,mode -f size -g shape mlr stats1
-    Example: mlr stats1 -a count,mode --fr '^[a-h].*$' -gr '^k.*$' This computes count and mode statistics on all field names beginning with a through h, grouped by all field names starting with k.
+    Example: mlr stats1 -a count,mode --fr '^[a-h].*$' -gr '^k.*$' mlr stats1
+            This computes count and mode statistics on all field names beginning with a through h, grouped by all field names starting with k.

     Notes:
     * p50 and median are synonymous.
     * min and max output the same results as p0 and p100, respectively, but use